Marcus-Gustafsson/NFB-Training/README.md

 # Neurofeedback (NFB) Training

-This project is part of a degree project with a focus on neurofeedback training (NFB) using the Muse 2 portable EEG headband.
+This project is part of a degree project with a focus on neurofeedback training (NFB) for post-Concussion Syndrome (PCS) patients using the Muse 2 portable EEG headband.

 Currently only for windows 10+ due to the third-party software "BlueMuse" compatibility.